← Back to projects

 Architecture Overview

-ensure_retrieval() — backend-agnostic ingestion dispatcher
+ensure_retrieval() is the backend agnostic ingestion dispatcher

-BackendExecutor.process() — unified RAG + generation interface
+BackendExecutor.process() is the unified RAG plus generation interface

 Key Architectural Decisions